The COVID-19 Family Support Center

 The Brockton Public Schools is partnering with CVS to provide an opportunity for students to vaccinated against the flu.
 Click here to learn more or to register.

 CONTACT A SCHOOL NURSE:

-Our school nurses are available to assist students and families each week day from 9 a.m. to 3 p.m.
+Our school nurses are available to assist students and families each week day from 9 a.m. to 3 p.m. by calling your child's school.
 This service is NOT intended to replace medical care.
 If you require emergency assistance please call 911.

 Brockton Neighborhood Health Center

 LOCATION: Brockton High School: 470 Forest Ave

 12 – 7 p.m.

 9 a.m. – 1 p.m.